 The consequence of this severe weather may be that Americans are becoming more aware of the climate change problem.
 In late June 2007, the Pew Center in Washington, D.C., published a survey showing that the percentage of Americans who think that climate change represents a "major global threat" is 37 percent, up from 23 percent in an earlier poll [Source: The Independent].

-For more information about rainstorms, extreme weather and other related topics, please check out the links on the next page.
+For more information about rainstorms, extreme weather and other related topics, please check out the links below.